shrutikapoor08/devjoke/README.md

 * * *

+Me: Will you be my Valentine?
+Girl: No
+Me: sudo Will you be my Valentine?
+Girl: yes

+* * *

 Sometimes when I'm writing **Javascript** I want to throw up my hands and say "this is bullshit!" but I can never remember what **"this"** refers to

 * * *